rijdendetreinen/rdt-serviceinfo/README.md

 Installation
 ------------

-This software is tested on Debian and Ubuntu Linux.
+This software is tested on Debian and Ubuntu Linux, but it should work on any Linux distribution.

-You'll need a MySQL server and a Redis instance (they do not to be installed on the same machine).
+You'll need a MySQL server and a Redis instance (not necessarily installed on the same machine).
-A MySQL database is used to store the complete schedule (called the IFF schedule).
+A MySQL database is used to store the complete schedule (called the IFF dataset).
 The Redis instance is used to lookup today's schedule and to store real-time updates about train services.

 To install, run through the following steps: